golioth/developer-training/website/docs/zephyr-training/04_blinkRTOS/blink_with_timer.md

 ## Learning Objectives

 When you made the LED blink in the previous module, it was using a sleep function in the main loop.
-For actual embedded development this is almost never allowed, and timers are used instead.
+In this module we'll explore how to use a timer to blink the LED instead.
 One benefit of using a Real Time Operating System (RTOS) like Zephyr is that it will take care of scheduling for you.
 In this exercise you will use Zephyr's Timers API to blink the LED for you.

 * **Desired outcome(s)**
-    1. Understand how to blink using a timer in the RTOS
+    1. Understand how to blink an LED using a timer in the RTOS
 * **Time Estimate:** 5 minutes

 ## Exercise: Blink Using a Timer